ARandomStrangerr/cpp/README.md

 JsonArray destructor<br/>
 Calling this will iterate through the underlaying vector and de-allocate all the pointers within this JsonArray.<br/>
 ## Upcoming Ideas:
-+ currently calling a destructor, if 2 or more places point to the same pointer, there will be malloc error of the pointer already de-allocated.
 + give a string then parse to `JsonObject` or `JsonArray`
 # Socket
 ## Introduction